“I always was more of a pop enthusiast” – Rebecca Lucy Taylor on Self Esteem

 Something which runs through all of that output is a push towards honesty and a sense of realism.
 Nothing’s airbrushed.
 How important is that to you?

 It’s the reason I’m doing this.
 I think it’s so important to show the reality of being human and addressing the way in which we’re fed either this cool, downplayed image or this aesthetically and sonically flawless image.
 It’s coincided with me getting older and going through things in my life that have made me think: ‘You know what?
 I can’t be fucking bothered anymore.
 This is me and it’s tough shit if you don’t want it.’

 So in a sense, and without sounding too wanky, you’ve found out more about yourself through this project?
-It sounds like Self Esteem has been a bit of vehicle for you to throw off some shackles.
+It sounds like Self Esteem has been a bit of a vehicle for you to throw off some shackles.

 Yes, but I also credit my laziness in a way.
 I think a lot of women need to let their laziness in and just go “Oh, it’s fine.”
 You don’t have to play by the rules of femininity or live up to society’s expectations.
-I know I sit here in a lucky position as a musician telling people to do whatever they want; but stopping trying to fit in has certainly changed my life.
-The name is funny because I thought of it ten years ago, when it wasn’t about being empowered and I lived my daily life worrying about who liked me and how I looked.
+I know I sit here in a lucky position as a musician telling people to do whatever they want, but stopping trying to fit in has certainly changed my life.
+The name is funny because I thought of it ten years ago when it wasn’t about being empowered and I lived life worrying about who liked me and how I looked.
 It was horrible constant stress about everything to do with myself.
 The name was always just there because I thought it was a funny name for a band, but it’s sort of become a bit self-fulfilling.